Watch: Date Harvest in Najran

 In the southern region of Najran, Saudi Arabia, the date harvest is well underway.

-Watch the full film for more.
+Watch the full clip for more.

-Mubkhar in Kuwait
+Sadu Weaving in Kuwait